This is a quick Goan Indian tindora fry recipe, also called ivy gourd or tendli (in Goa).

-Now… meet one of my favourite fruits used for savoury dishes, the Ivy Gourd.
+Meet one of my favorite fruits used for savory dishes, the Tindora.

-If the name isn’t familiar in English, maybe you know it better as baby watermelon, gentleman’s toes, little gourd.
+If the name isn’t familiar in English, maybe you know it better as ivy gourd, baby watermelon, gentleman’s toes, little gourd.

 In other languages its is known as Tendli (Konkani), Tondli (Marahti), Tindora (Hindi), Tam lueng (Thai), Tindola or Scharlachranke (German).